 Seals are also very common in Antarctica.
 They often share beaches and icebergs peacefully with penguins.
 (Except the Leopard Seal, which happily eats penguins).
 Elephant seals, fur seals, and crabeater seals were regular occurrences.
 The only time we saw a leopard seal was when we were kayaking.

-Whales are also a common occurance.
+Whales are also a common occurrence.
 Sometimes you would just be relaxing and reading and see a spout come up out of the water.
 The crew would quickly announce that there was a whale (or a few) and where to go to spot them.
 On our visit, we got to visit Whilhelmina Bay, nicknamed “Whale-mina Bay”, for the large number of humpback whales that congregate here for the krill.
 We were also able to see Minke whales and Orcas.

 Be sure to check out my simple wildlife photography tips so you can capture the best picture!